pjpetersik/ninolearn/docs/_sources/intro.rst.txt

 a Deep Ensemble (:mod:`ninolearn.learn.models.dem`) and an Encoder-Decoder (:mod:`ninolearn.learn.models.encoderDecoder`) model is available.

-The modlue :mod:`ninolearn.learn.fit_predict` contains methods for a standardized training of the model and the corresponding prediction.
+The modlue :mod:`ninolearn.learn.fit` contains methods for a standardized training of the model and the corresponding prediction.
 In the module :mod:`ninolearn.learn.evaluation`, some methods are gathered to evaluate models for on the entire time series as well as on different seasons and decades